 Wahl helps No. 10 Wisconsin beat Northwestern 68-52

+MADISON, Wis. — Wisconsin coach Greg Gard said his team was better defensively in the second half.
+That was a bit of an understatement.

-MADISON, Wis.
-(AP) -- Tyler Wahl paced a balanced attack with 14 points and No. 10 Wisconsin pulled away in the second half for a 68-52 victory over Northwestern on Wednesday night.
+Tyler Wahl paced a balanced attack with a career-high 14 points and the 10th-ranked Badgers pulled away in the second half for a 68-52 victory over Northwestern on Wednesday night.

+Wisconsin allowed just 18 second-half points in holding the Wildcats to their lowest point total of the season.

+“I thought we did a better job of stopping the ball and not letting them get in the paint,” Gard said.
+“I thought the first half, we didn’t execute well enough in some of the ball-screen situations.
+Second half, we were better.
+We talked about some of those things at halftime.
+The second 20, I thought we were more aggressive in the ball screens and eliminated some of that dribble penetration.”

 The Badgers gained control with a 12-0 run midway through the second half.
 Micah Potter’s 3-pointer put Wisconsin up 56-39.